Bordeaux- Château Paloumey, Le Saint Julien & Château Mouton Rothschild

 We were lucky enough to visit at the start of harvest season as the barrels were getting filled.

-This was one of the original wine storage units in all of Bordeaux as Baron Phillipe was the first person to insist that all his wine be bottled at the chateau, a practice now widely used across all of Bordeaux today.
+This was one of the original wine storage units in Bordeaux as Baron Phillipe was the first to insist that his wine be bottled at the château, a practice widely used across all of Bordeaux today.

-Chateua Clerc Milon Pauillac 2003
+Château Clerc Milon Pauillac 2003

-Chateau d'Armailhac Pauillac 2011
+Château d'Armailhac Pauillac 2011

-Chateau Mouton Rothschild Pauillac 2012
+Château Mouton Rothschild Pauillac 2012

-All of these wines were absolutely incredible and I truly enjoyed each one a little bit more having seen the history unfold before us.
-The tour at Mouton Rothschild lasted about two hours so once it was finished we headed back into Bordeaux for the evening.
-For the full history on Chateau Mouton Rothschild check out their website.
+The tour at Mouton Rothschild lasted two hours, so once it was finished we headed back into Bordeaux for the evening.
+For the full history on Château Mouton Rothschild check out their website.

 50 Rue Pogue de Beau 33290